djangoleonard/wagstart/readmeNotes.md

 page/view under Homepage, parallel to your Blog index.
 Give it the slug “tags” on the Promote tab.
 Access /tags and Django will tell you what you probably already knew: you need to create a template blog/blog_tag_index_page.html:

+First, we define a BlogCategory model.
+A category is not a page in its own right, and so we define it as a standard Django models.Model rather than inheriting from Page.
+Wagtail introduces the concept of “snippets” for reusable pieces of content that need to be managed through the admin interface, but do not exist as part of the page tree themselves; a model can be registered as a snippet by adding the @register_snippet decorator.
+All the field types we’ve used so far on pages can be used on snippets too - here we’ll give each category an icon image as well as a name.
+Add to blog/models.py:

+Note: Note that we are using panels rather than content_panels here - since snippets generally have no need for fields such as slug or publish date, the editing interface for them is not split into separate ‘content’ / ‘promote’ / ‘settings’ tabs as standard, and so there is no need to distinguish between ‘content panels’ and ‘promote panels’.